Is Colmar Worth Visiting? 19 Reasons Why You Should!

 St. Martin’s Church

-Useful Tip: If you want to see the panels, you’ll need to go to the Unterlinden Museum.
+Helpful Tip: If you want to see the Isenheim Altarpiece, you’ll have to go to the Unterlinden Museum.

 15. Outdoor Activities